 We have found that the USB Webcam Logitech C920 HD Pro is excellent and has the necessary functions e.g. zoom, focus, backlight compensation and sharpness.
-We recommend putting 'Backlight Compensation' and 'Sharpness' on full.

 With all WebCams you can 'live stream' i.e. see on the computer screen what the camera is seeing and capture still shots.
 You can also film a session for later playback, using your WebCam through BFR.
 This can all be done with or without a BFR filter applied.